Cisco

 Series A in 2005

-Comviva, formerly known as Bharti Telesoft, specializes in providing integrated value-added services (VAS) for mobile operators in emerging markets.
-The company has successfully deployed its solutions to over 100 mobile operator clients across more than 80 countries, reaching approximately one in three mobile users in Asia, Africa, and the Middle East.
-Comviva's extensive portfolio includes offerings such as mobile finance, content and infotainment services, messaging, and customer value management, allowing telecom companies to enhance customer experience and drive revenue growth.
-The company is backed by prominent investors including the Bharti Group, Sequoia Capital, and Cisco, positioning it as a key player in transforming how mobile operators engage with their users.
+Comviva Technologies, formerly known as Bharti Telesoft, specializes in providing integrated value-added services (VAS) tailored for mobile operators in emerging markets.
+The company has successfully deployed its solutions for over 100 mobile operators across more than 80 countries, impacting one in three mobile users in regions such as Asia, Africa, and the Middle East.
+Comviva's diverse portfolio includes offerings in mobile finance, content and infotainment, customer value management, messaging, and mobile data services.
+These solutions empower telecom companies to enhance customer experiences, streamline costs, and drive revenue growth through services like mobile music, mobile money, and targeted advertising campaigns.
+The company is backed by notable investors including the Bharti Group, Sequoia Capital, and Cisco.

 Scientific Atlanta